 Almost opposite The Duke’s Head was what is now The Ark.
 There was at least one other house adjacent to it, since demolished, and I suspect that Charlotte Gooch, widow, lived in one (she was described as being in receipt of Parish Relief) and that Walter and Eliza Hunt and family lived in the other.
 The family would lose both their stepsons Albert and Robert Reynolds in the war.
 By 1916 the Hunt family is, by Robert Reynold’s will reproduced in ‘Those Whom We Remember’, recorded as living up the Chase.
 However, in the 1911 Census both Mrs Gooch and the Hunt family appear to have lived between Pockthorpe and Tricker’s bakery.
 In addition, those families living up The Chase are recorded as such.

 Walking towards Griston, next on the right stood the bakery of the Tricker family.
 This is where my father worked for fifty years, from 1908 to 1958, except for army service in the Royal Norfolk Regiment in Egypt and Palestine in The Great War.
 The Census describes him as born in Caston.
 Not so!
 He was born at Long Stratton.
 Joseph Stokes Tricker, 40, was baker and he was married to Eva, who took my father under her wing.
 Next door, in Evergreen, lived Alfred and Ellen Green.
 Until recently I had not grasped how the name Evergreen originated, having assumed that its garden contained a lot of greenery.
 It was Bill Mann who told me that it was so named by his mother, Mrs Ethel Mann, about 1956, when the family moved there, because she could recall that the Green family had lived there ‘forever’!
 Indeed, they had settled there by 1891, having lived previously with Alfred’s parents in Northacre, and they remained there until 1942 when their son, also Alfred, died.
 In the 1940s my brother Gerald and I were at school with Valerie Green, his daughter.
 In all, Alfred and Ellen Green had thirteen children between 1868 and 1896.
 They were not all at home at the same time because as the girls left school they gained employment in service, where they lived in, some of them in London.
 In 1911 Alfred (then a miller) and Ellen had three sons and a daughter living with them: Charles, a bricklayer who would later farm at Stow Bedon, William, a carter at the mill, Edward (described as a house boy) and Lilly.
 William moved to London and fought in the First World War.
 Wounded at Arras, he was taken prisoner.
 He spent the rest of his life in the London area.
 His daughter, Barbara Brown, lives at Heacham and his widowed daughter-in-law at Watton.
-There is an oral record that two public floggings took place in Caston and that Edward Green was flogged for a misdemeanour: at any rate, he emigrated to Australia about two years later and, when settled at Melbourne, called his house ‘Caston’.
+Edward Green emigrated to Australia about two years later and, when settled at Melbourne, called his house ‘Caston’.
 Lilly is something of an enigma.
 The Census describes her as married and gives her surname as Logus.
 However, on the day following the Census, a son was born and he was named Derek Louis Green.
-Lilly left Caston for the USA, allegedly to become a movie star, and settled in Detroit, leaving the family to bring up Derek.
+Lilly left Caston for the USA, and settled in Detroit, leaving the family to bring up Derek.
 There is a Caston School group photograph dated about 1917 that includes him.
 He left Caston to live in Ayrshire, perhaps around 1928, and later emigrated to Australia.
 There he turned his back on the Green family and on Britain (he was never heard from again in Caston) and he changed his name to Peter Leggat.
 Annie Green left Caston to live in London, and in 1905 married Henry Nottage.
 Their grandson is the Watton electrician Barry Cator.
 Harry, not living at home in 1911, would be killed in the First World War.
 Another son, Herbert George Green, had married and left home and has been mentioned earlier.